-Admissions Info and Deadlines
+Admissions Information and Deadlines

 Early Start Program Framework

-I. General criteria
+I. General Information:

 To continue enrollment in subsequent semesters/terms (e.g., spring), student must have successfully completed (earned a college grade of A, B, C or P) current (fall) dual credit courses.
 Students who earn less than C or who withdraw/resign from a course may not enroll in the following semester or term.
 Limited, documented exceptions for continuation after withdrawal may be granted by the college/university.

 II.
 Eligibility criteria to enroll in a College Level, Degree Credit Course